hbeale/treehouse-shell-novice/setup.md

 ---

 ## Server accounts
-This tutorial assumes that you have an account on the courtyard server and can log in to it. **Let Holly know if you need help with this**.
+This tutorial assumes that you have an account on the courtyard server and can log in to it.
+If that's the case, go ahead to Step 1. **Let Holly know if you need help with this**.

 [zip-file]: {{ page.root }}/data/data-shell.zip